-It follows from the above that the lawyer who helps a client to come to any such arrangement must make sure that the contracts documenting the deal do not inadvertently take the client into the world of franchising.
+lows from the above that the lawyer who helps a client to come to any such arrangement must make sure that the contracts documenting the deal do not inadvertently take the client into the world of franchising.

 How?
-Words are important-always dispositive when it comes to the vagaries of franchise law-so start with the language in contracts covering, say, a licensing arrangement of a trademarked good or service.
+Words are important - though not, as we shall see, always dispositive when it comes to the vagaries of franchise law - so let's start with the language in contracts covering, say, a licensing arrangement of a trademarked good or service.
 The language in such contracts must assert that the arrangement is a licensing agreement only and that the parties do not intend to create a franchisor-franchisee relationship.